Sophia Loren: Continued success

-In 1982, while in Italy, she made headlines after serving an 18-day prison sentence on tax evasion charges – a fact that failed to hamper her popularity or career.
-In 2013, the supreme court of Italy cleared her of the charges.

-Loren acted infrequently during the 1980s and in 1981 turned down the role of Alexis Carrington in the television series Dynasty.
+Loren acted infrequently during the 1980s, preferring to devote more time to raising her sons.
+In 1981 she turned down the role of Alexis Carrington in the television series Dynasty.
 Although she was set to star in 13 episodes of CBS's Falcon Crest in 1984 as Angela Channing's half-sister Francesca Gioberti, negotiations fell through at the last moment and the role went to Gina Lollobrigida instead.
-Loren preferred devoting more time to raising her sons.
+She played the title role in the 1984 TV movie Aurora, in which she acted alongside her 11-year-old real-life son Edoardo Ponti.

 Loren has recorded more than two dozen songs throughout her career, including a best-selling album of comedic songs with Peter Sellers; reportedly, she had to fend off his romantic advances.
 Partly owing to Sellers's infatuation with Loren, he split with his first wife, Anne Howe.
 Loren has made it clear to numerous biographers that Sellers's affections were reciprocated only platonically.
 This collaboration was covered in The Life and Death of Peter Sellers where actress Sonia Aquino portrayed Loren.
 The song "Where Do You Go To (My Lovely)?" by Peter Sarstedt was said to have been inspired by Loren.